As an Amazon Associate, I earn from qualifying purchases

 3. After that, place the steaks in the pan.
 Carefully place the steaks in the pan.
 You may need to use tongs to do this.

 5. Remove the steaks from the pan.
-Once they are seared, remove the steaks from the pan and place them on a plate.
+Once seared, remove the steaks from the pan and place them on a plate.

-Serve with your favorite sauces, salad, whatever you like!
+Serve with your favorite sauces, salad, or whatever you prefer.

 To get the best sauces, check out – Best sauce for Philly cheesesteak | Top – 5

 How do you cook a steak?
-This is a question that many people ask and there are many different ways to cook steak.
-Here is a common and easy way to cook delicious steaks within a short time.
+This is a question that many people ask, and there are many different ways to cook steak.
+Here is a common and easy way to cook delicious steaks quickly.
 Have a look-

 - Place steak on a rack in a shallow roasting pan.